tj-wells/coti-docker-method/README.md

 ## Upgrading through a Web Interface

-If you don't want the inconvenience of logging into your server to make manual upgrades, there is a good solution for this problem.
-A service called Portainer can be used to manage Docker containers from a web interface.
+If you don't want the inconvenience of logging into your server to make manual upgrades, a service called Portainer can be used to manage Docker containers from a web interface.
 If you want to run your node this way, check my [coti-node-portainer](https://github.com/tomjwells/coti-node-portainer) repository.

 # ✨ Credits